neuland-ingolstadt/neuland.app/README.md

 Currently the documentation consists of a list of valid requests and examples of their responses.
 You can view [the full list here](docs/thi-rest-api.md).
-This documentation was created manually by using the official app and logging requests with mitmproxy.
+This documentation was created manually by using the official app and logging requests with `mitmproxy`.
 The app also includes a [debugging tool](https://neuland.app/debug) which handles session generation and API communication.